All Episodes

 Anyway, so these themes are coming up, and I think the situation is just as bad.

-And, you know, I think they're the New York Times put it that Trump is branding himself as the law and order candidate, and in recent weeks telling voters to stand with the police, much as Nixon encouraged the non-shouters, the non-demonstrators to stand with him.
+And, you know, I think the New York Times put it that Trump is branding himself as the law and order candidate and in recent weeks telling voters to stand with the police, much as Nixon encouraged the non-shouters, the non-demonstrators, to stand with him.

-And my guess is you're gonna see and hear radicalism on display.
+And my guess is you're going to see and hear radicalism on display.

 Now, you know, look, we're not looking back in the mirror here.